Model Real Situations with SOHCAHTOA

 About This Quiz

-Connect trigonometry to real-life measurement and design problems.
+Are you ready to connect trigonometry to real-life measurement and design problems?
 This quiz presents applied contexts such as determining heights of buildings, distances across water, ladder positions, and ramp inclines.
-Students model situations using right triangles, select appropriate trigonometric ratios, and solve for missing quantities to the nearest unit or tenth.
-By combining... see moregeometry and trigonometric reasoning, this assessment strengthens the ability to interpret and solve practical problems involving right triangles in everyday settings. see less
+You will model situations using right triangles, select appropriate trigonometric ratios, and solve for missing quantities to the nearest... see moreunit or tenth.
+By combining geometry and trigonometric reasoning, this quiz strengthens the ability to interpret and solve practical problems involving right triangles in everyday settings.

 2)